quietui/quiet/docs/support.md

 ---
 title: Help & Support
-description: Unlock personal support, priority bug fixes, and other sponsor-only benefits with a sponsorship!
+description: Unlock support from the maintainer, priority bug fixes, and other sponsor-only benefits.
 layout: page
 isWide: true
 section: support
 bodyClass: with-grid
 ---

 Quiet can be used for free under the MIT license.
-Unfortunately, I can't offer free support for everyone, but if you need help you can [become a sponsor](https://github.com/sponsors/quietui) to unlock support and other benefits shown below.
+Unfortunately, I can't help everyone for free, but you can [become a sponsor](https://github.com/sponsors/quietui) to unlock support from the maintainer, priority bug fixes, and other sponsor-only benefits.

 <div class="sponsor-tiers">
   <div class="sponsor-tier">